 In my opinion, processes in life usually include physical objects, and manifest as thoughts.
-Thoughts happen in the human brain (like thought processes or theories) are not less physical than an object you can touch – it is all just biochemistry.
+Thoughts happen in the human brain (like thought processes or theories) and therefore are not less physical than any object you can touch – it is all just biochemistry.

 But some might disagree, because in the non-scientific context, those are often distinguished, e.g. as in »physical« vs. »mental« clutter.
 So this would be another option to refine our definition of minimalism.

 Furthermore, the idea of a theoretical concept to which minimalism as a principle can be applied, would also be a valid example of application here, since minimalism itself is a concept or includes concepts (however nit-picky you want to be here).

 Definition of minimalism

 Minimalism is the concept and practice of reducing the amount|maintaining a significantly reduced amount of personal physical belongings|activities|processes (both physical and mental) that are associated with complications|clutter, in regard to one or more aspects of life.

 The benefits of minimalism are often described as an increase of free time|reduction of stressors|improvement of well-being|improvement of mental capacity (vulgo »headspace«) and consequently an overall or partial increase of quality of life.

 »|« is the logical »or« operator, vulgo »and/or«.